 If your business faces the prospect of insolvency, you’ll have to ask yourself two searching questions.
 Firstly, is it possible to find an injection of short-term capital to save the company?
 If so, is the company worth being saved?
 For this, you will need to feel confident that this is a viable going concern.

 Many businesses on the brink of insolvency are perfectly viable.
 A cash flow shortage can happen to any small business – even one which appears to be in robust health.
 The work may be flowing into the company and you may be run off your feet fulfilling orders, but that won’t mean the money is coming into your account quickly enough to meet your liabilities.

-If your company would like a quotation for invoice factoring or invoice discounting simply complete the online enquiry.
+We have dealt with every event and ensured we could secure funding for their restart businesses.
+If your company would like a quotation for restart funding simply complete the online enquiry.